danyao/web-payments-explainers/identity-in-payment-handlers.md

 this document uses "payment app" and "payment handler" interchangeably.

-The role of a payment app is essentially that of a wallet, which has four core responsibilities during a payment flow:
+The role of a payment app is essentially that of a wallet, which has four core responsibilities during a payment flow.
+Depending on the payment method, some of these may not be required in all cases.

 1. __Provide a user interface__ for the user to choose an instrument from within the wallet (where there may be only one) to pay for the current transaction.